-Recruitment for Police Cadets is currently closed.
+Recruitment for Police Cadets is now open.

 To be eligible to apply to start in September 2017, you must be in Year 11 now going into Year 12 in September 2017.